RainyWang103/mean_demo/README.md

 Other Tools: [GRUNT](http://gruntjs.com) a JS Task Runner, may need to do <b>minification</b>!

+## MongoDB Introduction

+Take a look at `MongoDB & Shell.md`, for why should we and how to begin using MongoDB

 ## Notes on running the project locally

 To start the server